 You find more on Michael at his site: Maranantha.com

-Check Out Paula’s site: AffordAnything.com
+Check Out Paula’s site and amazing podcast: AffordAnything.com

 Follow Paula on Twitter: @AffordAnything